elibroftw/blog.elijahlopez.ca/content/posts/the-three-pillars-of-integrity.md

 tags:
   - opinion
   - philosophy
+summary: "Exploring the three pillars of integrity: Intelligence, Ethics, and Philosophy.
+Discusses how to gauge these qualities in individuals."
 ---

 When deciding whether to fully trust someone, it is synonymous with that person being of integrity.
 These are the three pillars I apply.
 Of course trust itself is very basic.
 We can trust people with the smallest of tasks even if they lack any of these three characteristics!
 For example, a hedge fund can trust a trader to work, regardless of if that trader is ethical and regardless if that trader has "those" opinions.
 Another example is a fast food chain that doesn't care whether the worker is intelligent, ethnical, nor philosophical.